OctopusDeploy/docs/docs/infrastructure/azure/index.md

 hideInThisSection: true
 ---

-You can deploy software to the Azure cloud by adding you Azure subscription to Octopus.
-With an active Azure subscription, you can use Octopus to deploy to Azure Cloud Service targets, Azure Service Fabric targets, and Azure Web App targets.
+You can deploy software to the Azure cloud by adding your Azure subscription to Octopus.
+With an active Azure subscription, you can use Octopus to deploy to [Azure Cloud Service](/docs/infrastructure/azure/cloud-service-targets/index.md) targets, [Azure Service Fabric](/docs/infrastructure/azure/service-fabric-cluster-targets/index.md) targets, and [Azure Web App](/docs/infrastructure/azure/web-app-targets/index.md) targets.

 Before you can deploy software to Azure, you need to add your Azure subscription to Octopus Deploy.
 Read the following sections to learn more about using Azure with Octopus.